Peter Füri

 Peter Füri (9 October 1937 – 11 May 2015) was a Swiss football player and manager, who played during the 1950s and 1960s.

-He died on 11 May 2015 at his home in Muttenz due to heart failure.
+Career

-Füri was born and brought up in Kleinbasel a quarter of Basel on the right hand side of the Rhine.
-He started his football at the small local club FC St. Clara and later joined the youth teams of FC Basel.
-During his active career Füri first played as a striker for FC Concordia Basel and later as a defender for FC La Chaux-de-Fonds and FC Basel.
+Füri started his youth football with the small local club FC St. Clara and later joined the youth teams of FC Basel.
+During his active career Füri first played as a striker.
+After his youth football he moved tor FC Concordia Basel who at that time played in the 1st League, the third tier of Swiss football.
+At the end of the 1956–57 season Concordia won their central group and in the play-offs became 1st League champions and were promoted to the Nationalliga B. Füri stayed with the club and played the next two season for the team.
+However, at the end of the 1958–59 season they were second last in the division and suffered relegation.

+Top tier club FC La Chaux-de-Fonds took advantage of the situation and signed Füri with a semi-professional contract.
+He played with them for two seasons and they let him appear as a defender.
+After two seasons Füri returned to his home town.

-Füri joined Basel's first team for their 1961–62 season under trainer Jiří Sobotka.
-He played his domestic league debut for his new club in the away game on 5 November 1961 as Basel were beaten 0–1 by Young Fellows Zürich.
-He scored his first goal for his club on 11 March 1962 in the away game on 11 March 1962 as Basel drew 2–2 against Lugano.
+Füri joined Basel's first team for their 1961–62 season under Czechoslovakian head coach Jiří Sobotka.
+He played his domestic league debut for his new club, again as defender, in the away game on 5 November 1961 as Basel were beaten 0–1 by Young Fellows Zürich.
+He scored his first goal with his new team on 11 March 1962 in the away game as Basel drew 2–2 against Lugano.

-In 1963 he was member of the Basel squad who won the Swiss Cup by beating the favourites Grasshopper Club Zürich in the Final at the Wankdorf Stadium by 2–0.
-Basel trainer at that time was Georges Sobotka and team mates were Swiss international goalkeeper Kurt Stettler, team captain Bruno Michaud and Odermatt.
-Füri played in all cup games except the Final because he became ill.
+In the 1962–63 season Füri was member of the Basel squad who won the Swiss Cup by beating the favourites Grasshopper Club Zürich in the final at the Wankdorf Stadium by 2–0.
+Basel head coach at that time was Georges Sobotka and team mates were Swiss international goalkeeper Kurt Stettler, team captain Bruno Michaud and Karl Odermatt.
+Füri played in all cup games except the final because he became ill on the day.